 - Identify modules that exhibit conservation across model systems/species to understand where in vitro systems best model toxicological response.

-Findings of this project will guide the use of cardiac-related in vitro systems for testing and identify areas for further model development.
+Findings of this project are guiding the use of cardiac-related in vitro systems for testing and identify areas for further model development.
 Use of in vitro systems to identify and characterize potential cardiotoxicants will be presented in a poster (Ramaiahgari et al., Cardiovascular Toxicology/Hemodynamics session) at the 2023 Society of Toxicology annual meeting.